Home » Regular Buys » Kirkwood Breaded Chicken Breast Fillets (Aldi Red Bag Chicken)

 The Verdict:

-From a taste perspective, Aldi’s red bag chicken, also known as Kirkwood Chicken Breast Fillets, are extraordinary.
+From a taste perspective, Aldi’s red bag chicken, also known as Kirkwood Chicken Breast Fillets, is extraordinary.
 The flavor is wonderful, they come out crispy, and they make for a dynamite Chik-fil-A impersonation, especially when paired with a brioche bun.
-The high sodium and cholesterol counts mean you probably shouldn’t have these all the time, but for a sometime treat these are as good as what you’d get from a restaurant.
-For that reason, they’re sometimes hard to find in stores.
-Highly recommended, though.
+The ultra-processed ingredients list and high sodium mean you probably shouldn’t have these often, but for a sometime treat we think these are as good as what you’d get from a restaurant.

 Thank you very much for your fast reply and